ytang913/ytang913.github.io/README.md

 # Documentation

-JavaScript functions, for loops, and if/else statemnts was used for the changing of theme color
+JavaScript functions, for loops, and if/else statemnts is used for the changing of theme color

-CSS was used for the different theme colors and the overall aesthetic of the website
+CSS is used for the different theme colors and the overall aesthetic of the website

-HTML was used for the navigation bar, the contact form, and the different projects highlighted
+HTML is used for the navigation bar, the contact form, and the different projects highlighted

 The website also allows users to navigate to different pages on the website and enter their contact information into the form, which was created using HTML